IronCoreLabs/ironoxide/README.md

 If you are not building a Rust application, you might be interested in one of these SDKs:

 - [ironoxide-java](https://github.com/IronCoreLabs/ironoxide-java) - Java bindings for ironoxide.
-Appropriate for all JVM langauges.
+Appropriate for all JVM languages.
 - [ironoxide-scala](https://github.com/IronCoreLabs/ironoxide-scala) - Scala wrappers around `ironoxide-java`.
 - [ironnode](https://github.com/IronCoreLabs/ironnode) - NodeJS implementation of IronCore's Privacy Platform.
 - [ironweb](https://github.com/IronCoreLabs/ironweb) - Javascript implementation of IronCore's Privacy Platform.
 Appropriate for all modern browsers.